4.2 Administration and governance

 Social inclusion involves several ministries.
 Each ministry has its own separate remit.
 See above for a description of the relevant ministries.

 The distribution of responsibility in the area of social inclusion resembles the distribution of responsibility on other sector areas.
-The ministry establishes the overall framework with laws passed in parliament, but the regions and municipalities have the freedom to decide how local measures are designed.
+The ministry establishes the overall framework with laws passed in parliament, but the regions and municipalities are free to decide how local measures are designed.
 The local government (kommunalt selvstyre) in Denmark has a lot of room to manoeuvre for the municipalities as long as they live up to the legislation and ministerial objectives.
-The Social Supervision (Socialtilsynet) and the National Board of Social Services monitor the municipal social services.

 The risk of marginalisation is often a multi-faceted situation that demands a coordinated effort.
 Thus, social inclusion is a field that calls for a strong cross-sectoral cooperation between the ministries.
 Ministries may launch joint campaigns or strategies regarding social inclusion.